dfu99/dfu99.github.io/_posts/2025-05-15-dnacomplexdashboard.markdown

 In any case, I'm quite invested in seeing how such a philosophy develops.

 I'm sharing a useful widget here that's come in handy for analyzing some smaller systems.
 I generated some synthetic training data using [NUPACK](https://www.nupack.org/) to feed into a model.
-I was plotting inputs side-by-side for a bit but even then I couldn't get a *feel* for how systems were changing.
+I was plotting inputs side-by-side for a bit, but I couldn't get a *feel* for how systems were changing.

 This lets me scroll through each data point.
 I can also select specific complexes and as I scroll, only those complexes (or sums of them!) will be displayed.